 Vito helped the Hurricanes win the 2016 Super Rugby title before signing a deal with French Top 14 side La Rochelle.

-Vito played 33 tests for New Zealand, eight seasons for the Hurricanes and 10 for Wellington before joining La Rochelle last year.
+He played 33 tests for New Zealand, eight seasons for the Hurricanes and 10 for Wellington before joining La Rochelle in 2017.

-In September 2017, La Rochelle backrower Vito was named the 2017 Top 14 Player of the Year (his first season in the tournament).
+In September 2017, the backrower was named the 2017 Top 14 Player of the Year (his first season in the tournament).